Urban Skins & Ancient Kin

 The word ‘Skin’ also has a colonial history as a derogatory word for a Native person yet has been reclaimed and repositioned as an affectionate name Native people sometimes call one another.
 So ‘Urban Skin’ is also a name, both playful and pained, for a Native person living within the city, referencing the deep relationship between person, city, and their tribal and colonial histories.

-Some Urban Skins & Ancient Kin artworks are further layered into tribal geometries, the chevrons and fields of circles containing cultural meaning and practice, now rendered in digital media.
-Some pieces include snippets of language, adding to the city’s narrative and creating a dialogue with the library as a container of predominantly Settler-written word and histories.
+Some Urban Skins & Ancient Kin artworks are further layered into tribal geometries, the chevrons and fields of circles containing cultural meaning, practice, and adornment traditions, now rendered in digital media.
+Some pieces include snippets of language, adding to the artist’s interactive narrative with the city and creating a dialogue with the library as a container of predominantly Settler-written word and histories.
 They also personify the long-standing, layered incorporations of language, wordplay, and the dichotomies of written and oral cultures in Bebonkwe’s work.

 The city-gathered physical elements adorning some pieces are also rooted in traditional First Nations culture.
 They include Cree and Lenape plant and animal relatives and food sources, sometimes painted to appear metallic, or printed as 3D objects.
 Others are hand-collected street refuse, repositioned as tribal iconography.
 All are metaphoric of cultural and environmental damage, relationship, and recovery.